 In addition to acquiring a high degree of proficiency in basic office/administrative, computer, communication skills, the student is required to complete at least twenty-one credit hours of liberal arts courses, and will have an opportunity to complete an internship.
 For some graduates, the Office Technologies program has been a stepping stone to managerial positions; for others, it has provided the necessary course work to permit transfer to a four-year business education/office systems program.

-Students graduating from the Office Technologies - Medical, A.A.S. program will meet the following learning outcomes:
+Students graduating from the Office Technologies-Medical A.A.S. program will:

-Students entering this program are required to purchase or lease a professional microcomputer system for home use.
-Computers are an integral part of all course instruction within the Office Technology Medical program.
-Computer specifications are available at www.sunyjefferson.edu or upon request.
+Students entering this program are required to purchase or lease a professional microcomputer system for home use that meets department defined minimum specifications.
+Computers are an integral part of all course instruction within the Office Technologies-Medical program.

 The Medical A.A.S. degree program prepares students for employment in private clinics, group practices, hospitals, nursing homes, therapy centers, research institutions, public health institutions, insurance companies, or for employment wherever a knowledge of medical terminology, professional procedures and ethics are required.
 Duties may include bookkeeping, billing, scheduling appointments, processing insurance claims, ordering laboratory tests and supplies, receiving, interviewing, and instructing patients, as well as general/administrative office responsibilities.
 It also provides the student with excellent preparation for secretarial positions in any business.